-o Type 3 CLF's have more than 21 residents and can be located in multi-family or commercial zoning districts, but require Conditional Use approval from Village Council.
+• Type 3 CLF's have more than 21 residents and can be located in multi-family or commercial zoning districts, but require Conditional Use approval from Village Council.
 Density/intensity is determined by a formula that is based on the underlying Comprehensive Plan designation, and the average household size within the Village.
 This Type of CLF must be located on a collector or arterial roadway.
 Also, individual living quarters may have kitchens.
 There are two approved Type 3 facilities in the Village, but neither is built.
 As noted above, the Devonshire project within the Wellington Green Mall (see Exhibit "A") is approved for a total of 658 beds, including the 38 beds that have been placed in the Nu Vista nursing home.
 Most of these units will be located within 3 towers, each of which can be 7 stories.
 74 of the units will be in 37 duplex villa buildings.
 The other approval is at the Wellington Regional Medical Center campus.
 The approval is for a 74 bed facility in their final phase of development.

 An approval was granted for a 100 bed Type 3 facility at the Wellington Professional Center project (Fina).
 However, the project's approvals have expired.
 Within the last year there have been several groups that have been investigating potential sites for potential CLF Type 3 development.
-Two different companies have looked at different parts of the Polo & Country Club North Course property and several have looked at the Fina property.
-None of these companies have been able to enter into agreements with the property owners and there are no applications pending.
+Two different companies have looked at different parts of the Polo & Country Club North Course property but have not been able to come to agreement with the property owner and several have looked at the Fina property.
+There is a pending application in process on a part of the Fina property on the west side of S.R.
+7 north of the Wellington Regional Medical Center, proposing an approximately 200 bed facility.